luisfergromo/acm-contest-practice/README.md

 ====================
 Solutions to problems at http://uva.onlinejudge.org/

-All problems on the master branch have been solved.
+All problems on the master branch are accepted by the online judge.